MK2018/QuickJS/docs/databind.rst

 		</body>
 	</html>

 Very good.
-If you've been paying attention, you'll have noticed that in our data file, we declared the value of our key-value pair to be ``"Welcome to Quick.JS!"``.
+If you've been paying attention, you'll have noticed that in our data file, we declared the value of our key-value pair to be ``"Welcome to Quick.JS!"``, which is what the page *used* to day before we replaced its contents with a ``div``.
 Coincidence?
 Nope.
 We're going to make that ``div`` we just added say ``"Welcome to Quick.JS!"`` also, just with the magic of data binding.
 Let's do that now.

 The first thing to change is to add a special attribute to that ``div``, like so: